wukalina Walk - saltwater Country, homeland of the Trulwulway - please credit photographer Jillian Mundy.jpg

 wukalina Walk - pied oyster catcher - please credit photographer Jillian Mundy.jpg

-overview of the walk
+overview of the Walk

 wukalina Walk will enrich your experience of Lutruwita whether you’re visiting or you call this island home.
 The walk is as popular with those who live here as it is with people from other parts of this continent and from all over the world.